Meet Your Tour Guide!

-Every Trek begins amidst the central bustle of the farm.
-Here, hop aboard our sheltered, tractor-pulled Sugar Shuttle and meander over meadow and farmland to meet the ‘standing people’ -- as the natives called the maple trees.
+Hop aboard our sheltered, tractor-pulled Sugar Shuttle and meander over meadow and farmland to meet the ‘standing people’ — as the natives called the maple trees.

 Pioneers brought utensils that made Maple Syrup production faster and more efficient.
-Though not like the equipment we have today, your guide will show you at the Pioneer Camp the practices that have stood the test of time.
+Though not like the equipment we have today, your guide will show you practices that have stood the test of time.

-The 1800’s brought an industrial revolution that quickened Maple Syrup production.
-Pause with your guide at the Flat Pan Station and weigh the similarities and differences between this device and today’s tools.
+See how the 1800s brought an industrial revolution that quickened maple syrup production.
+Pause with your guide here to weigh the similarities and differences between this device and today’s tools.
 Could the Flat Pan be a forefather to our modern evaporator?
 Why not ask your guide?